 Other first-timers – Wildflour, Happy B Honey and Latino Catering – will become regular fixtures at the market on the corner of Lonsdale and Girrahween Streets following the Winter Wonderland events.

 “Rug up and make the most of these gorgeous Canberra winter days outdoors, find that special something from our artisanal products and produce while picking up your weekly shop for your winter Sunday roast,” says market co-director Rosie Green.

 Canberra’s newest farmers market, Haig Park Village Markets, is open every Sunday from 9:00 am to 2:00 pm, including public holiday long weekends.
+The two Winter Wonderland-themed markets will be held on August 1 and 8.
 Check the website for updates, including the potential impact of COVID-19 restrictions on events and market days.